nautilus-cyberneering/testing-in-rust/docs/custom-mocks-in-rust.md

 ## Conclusion

-Learning how to handle pointers, references or whatever is called in any other languages is hard.
-I remember to be surprised for some behavior in other languages by mutating things I did not expect to be mutable.
-At least wih Rust you are not surprised because the only way to do it is knowing what you are doing it.
+Learning how to handle pointers, references or whatever is called in other languages takes a lot of work.
+I remember being surprised by other languages that mutate things I did not expect to be mutable.
+At least with Rust, you are not surprised because the only way to do it is by knowing what you are doing and doing it explicitly.

 I finally decided to use `mockall` (the mocking framework) for some reasons:

-1. We want to add more tests to that project and sooner or later we are going to need more complex mocks.
+1. We want to add more tests to that project, and sooner or later, we will need more complex mocks.
 2. The `mockall` readability is better because of its fluent style.
-3. `mockall` allows you to be more precise with the number of calls.
+3. `mockall` allows you to be more precise, for example checking also the number of calls.

-The final solution using [mockall](https://docs.rs/mockall/latest/mockall/):
+YOu can read the final solution using [mockall](https://docs.rs/mockall/latest/mockall/) [here](https://github.com/torrust/torrust-tracker/blob/develop/src/udp/handlers.rs#L426-L463):

 <https://github.com/torrust/torrust-tracker/blob/develop/src/udp/handlers.rs#L426-L463>